tkgregory/gradle-pandoc-plugin/README.md

 e.g. `generateEpub`, `generatePdf`

-These tasks are also all added to the `assemble` task as a task dependency, if present.
+These tasks are also all added to the `assemble` task as a task dependency, assuming that task is available.

 ## Running
 To generate a specific document format, run the corresponding generate task e.g.